obartunov/sqljsondoc/README.jsonpath.md

   ) ERROR ON ERROR) jt;
 ERROR:  SQL/JSON scalar required
 ```
-The nested COLUMNS clause begins with the keyword NESTED, followed by a path and an optional path name.
+The nested `COLUMNS` clause begins with the keyword `NESTED`, followed by a path and an optional path name.
 The path provides a refined context for the nested columns.
 The primary use of the path name is if the user wishes to specify an explicit plan.
-After the prolog to specify the path and path name, there is a COLUMNS clause, which has the same capabilities already considered.
-The NESTED clause allows unnesting of (even deeply) nested JSON objects/arrays in one invocation rather than chaining several JSON_TABLE expressions in the SQL-statement.
+After the prolog to specify the path and path name, there is a `COLUMNS` clause, which has the same capabilities already considered.
+The `NESTED` clause allows unnesting of (even deeply) nested JSON objects/arrays in one invocation rather than chaining several `JSON_TABLE` expressions in the SQL-statement.

 ```sql
 -- nested columns (1-level)